How to Parbake (and Blind Bake) Pie Crust + Foolproof Flaky Pie Dough

 The Importance of Chilling Your Pie Dough

-After you make your pie dough, you should let it rest in the fridge for at least 30 minutes or better, one hour, before you roll it out.
+After you make your pie dough, you should let it rest in the fridge for at least 30 minutes or better, 12 to 24 hours, before you roll it out.
 Why?
 For two reasons:

 - As noted in The Book on Pie: “If your dough isn’t chilled enough at this stage, the fat will be soft and likely to smush into the dough during rolling, resulting in a shorter, crumblier texture rather than the desired tender, flaky effect.”